neecofabian/Conference-Manager/README.md

 ```
 npm install twilio-cli -g
 ```

+When prompted for tokens and accountSID, see ConferencePlanningSystem.

 2. Since we are not using a build automation system, download the following and add to classpath (File -> Project Structure -> Libraries):
 * You will need [zxing](https://www.callicoder.com/qr-code-reader-scanner-in-java-using-zxing/).
 Scroll down to `zxing core-3.3.0.jar` and `zxing javase-3.3.0.jar` and download both.
 * You will also need [twilio libraries](https://www.twilio.com/docs/libraries/java#using-without-a-build-automation-tool) for `v8.3.0`.